-The best starting point for the Node.js is the official guide, from which you can learn the core concepts of Node.js.
-In the Node.js guide, you can find the answer to one of the most important questions: How to build a simple Node.js server?
+The best starting point for learning Node.js is the official guide, from which you can pick up the core concepts of Node.js.
+In the guide, you will find the answer to one of the most important questions: how to build a simple Node.js server?

 After that, you will be ready to learn by building your own applications.

 - First, go to the official web page of Node.js and download the Node.js package

 - Then, we need to install the Node.js package manager, so we can install and easily manage the dependencies within our project